camunda/camunda/README.md

 under the [Camunda License 1.0](/licenses/CAMUNDA-LICENSE-1.0.txt).
 Using gRPC tooling to generate stubs for the protocol does not constitute creating a derivative work under the Camunda License 1.0 and no licensing restrictions are imposed on the resulting stub code by the Camunda License 1.0.

+## Release Lifecycle

+Please refer to our [Release Policy](https://camunda.com/release-policy/) to learn about our release cadence, support periods, etc.